infi-nl/coding-dojo-neo4j-graph-database/README.md

 ### 10. Movie recommendations: movies that reviewers around Norma's age like

-Find the 10 best rated Movies which were reviewed by reviewers were born closest to Norma Harper's birth year.
+Find the 10 best rated Movies which were reviewed by reviewers that were born closest to Norma Harper's birth year.

 ### 11. Movie recommendations: best rated movie for the genre Norma likes best